For better and for worse, an embodiment of both “premium” and “economy”

 Cathay Pacific has also elected to offer an RSS feed that synthesizes brief news articles and streams them from the world to the plane.
 Sources include the Associated Press and the New York Times, as well as the South China Morning Post and the Hong Kong Economic Times, among many others.
 Some of the published headlines may prove controversial with some of the airline’s clientele though…

 Like on many other good, profit-seeking airlines, Cathay’s premium economy passengers can shop for duty free by way of the screens at their seats.
 None of the goods for sale are organized though, so if you’re looking to buy something, you’ll be reduced to the digital equivalent of aimlessly browsing.
 Oh well.

 For the avgeeks in particular, Cathay’s A350s have two cameras: one mounted on the tail and the other affixed to the plane’s underbelly.
-The feed quality is pretty good — but it’s not high definition — and they’re great for showing different perspectives of the flight.
+The feed quality is pretty good — but it’s not high definition — and they’re satisfying and, at times, interesting.